TrickDKing/shellcode_toolkit/README.md

 # shellcode_toolkit
-Mini capstone project for assembling and disassembling shellcode Using WinDbg to figure out the WinAPI calls and set a breakpoint right before certain WinAPI calls involving external connection/socket communications
+Mini capstone project for assembling and disassembling shellcode\n Using WinDbg to figure out the WinAPI calls and set a breakpoint right before certain WinAPI calls involving external connection/socket communications
 ### How to use, execute 32-bit or 64-bit Python3 according to architecture of shellcode
 $ python main.py -f [file]